NofenceAS/ems-test-fw/tests/environment/README.md

-# Unit tests for messaging module
+# Unit tests for environment sensor